Manishearth/manishearth.github.io/source/drafts/gc.md

 `new_root()` creates a new root, and `in_root` ties the lifetime of a JS managed type to the root instead of to the `JSContext` borrow, releasing the borrow of the `JSContext` and allowing it to be borrowed mutably in future `.borrow_mut()` calls.

-Note that `.borrow()` and `.borrow_mut()` here are not runtime borrow-checking cost despite their similarities to `RefCell::borrow()`, they instead are doing some lifetime juggling to make things safe.
+Note that `.borrow()` and `.borrow_mut()` here do not have runtime borrow-checking cost despite their similarities to `RefCell::borrow()`, they instead are doing some lifetime juggling to make things safe.
 Creating roots typically does have runtime cost.
 Sometimes you _may_ need to use `RefCell<T>` for the same reason it's used in `Rc`, but mostly only for non-GCd fields.

 Custom types are typically defined in two parts as so: